wimrijnders/V3DLib/Doc/BuildInstructions.md

 The first build can take a *long* time, especially on older Pi's.
 The culprit here is mainly the included code from the `Mesa` library.

-The following table list the build times on the oldest and newest Pis.
+The following table lists the build times on the oldest and newest Pis.

 | Platform | Make                 | Time    | Comment                            |
 | -------- | -------------------- | ------- | -----------------------------------|